History of Maharashtra: Early history

-Middle Kingdoms (200 BCE-13th century CE)
+Middle Kingdoms (200 BCE–13th century CE)

-The region that is present-day Maharashtra has formed part of a number of states, including the Maurya empire, Satavahana dynasty, the Kadamba dynasty, the Vakataka dynasty, the Chalukya dynasty and the Rashtrakuta dynasty.
+During the Middle Kingdoms the region of present-day Maharashtra formed part of many states, including the Maurya Empire, Satavahana dynasty, Kadamba dynasty, Vakataka dynasty, Chalukya dynasty, and Rashtrakuta dynasty.
 Most of these empires extended over large swathes of Indian territory.
 Some of the greatest monuments in Maharashtra, such as the Ajanta Caves and Ellora Caves, were built during the time of these empires.

 Classical period (c.
 200 BCE – c.
 650 CE)

 Maharashtra was ruled by the Maurya Empire in the 4th and 3rd century BCE.
+One of the Major Rock Edicts of the Maurya king Ashoka was located at Sopara, near present-day Mumbai.

-Around 230 BCE, it was taken over by the Satavahana dynasty, which ruled the region for the next 400 years.
+Around 230 BCE, the Maharashtra region was taken over by the Satavahana dynasty, which ruled the area for the next 400 years.
 A notable ruler of the Satavahana dynasty was Gautamiputra Satakarni, who defeated Scythian invaders.
-The Vakataka dynasty ruled from approximately 250 to 470 CE.

-The Satavahana dynasty mainly used the Prakrit language on their coins and for inscriptions on the walls of Buddhist monasteries.
+This dynasty mainly used the Prakrit language on their coins and the inscriptions on the walls of Buddhist monasteries.

+The following Vakataka dynasty ruled from approximately 250 to 470 CE.

-The Chalukya and Rashtrakuta
+Chalukya and Rashtrakuta dynasties

 From the 6th century CE to the 8th century, the Chalukya dynasty ruled Maharashtra.
 Two prominent rulers were Pulakeshin II, who defeated the north Indian Emperor Harsha, and Vikramaditya II, who defeated Arab invaders in the 8th century.
+The name 'Maharashtra' appears on a 7th-century inscription by Pulakeshin II at Aihole proclaiming sovereignty over the "three Mahārāshtrakas with their 99,000 villages".

-The Rashtrakuta Dynasty ruled Maharashtra from the 8th to the 10th century.
-The Arab traveler Sulaiman called the ruler of the Rashtrakuta Dynasty (Amoghavarsha) "one of the 4 great kings of the world".
+The Rashtrakuta dynasty ruled Maharashtra from the 8th to the 10th century.
+The Arab traveler Sulaiman called Amoghavarsha, the ruler of the Rashtrakuta Dynasty, "one of the four great kings of the world".
 The Chalukya dynasty and Rashtrakuta dynasty had their capitals in modern-day Karnataka and used Kannada and Sanskrit as court languages.